Captive Universe: Plot

-After initial misunderstandings, Chimal meets the Master Observer, who hails him as the "First Arriver"; he then learns the secret of the conspiracy which has been perpetrated against his people for centuries.
+After initial misunderstandings, Chimal meets the Master Observer, who hails him as the "First Arriver."
+He then learns the secret of the conspiracy that has been perpetrated against his people for centuries.
 The valley is merely the central cavity of a huge generation ship.
 The Aztecs are its passengers, tended by the ship's crew in the caverns, the Observers, on a centuries-long flight to Proxima Centauri, the nearest star to the Sun.

-Five hundred years previously, "The Great Designer", an Earth dictator, converted the asteroid Eros into a generation starship, spinning along its axis for gravity, and sent it on its journey.
-Because of the enormous distance involved, and the relatively slow speed it could attain, it would be the descendants of the original passengers who would arrive.
-To preserve order over the centuries, the passengers were split into two distinct groups, with each group genetically engineered for low intelligence in a different way, and given the hierarchical, self-sufficient and order-loving Aztec culture.
-The Observers were similarly programmed, and given a monastic culture to watch over the ship and the Aztecs.
-On Arrival Day, the two Aztec groups would be allowed to breed together, removing the genetically programmed recessive traits and producing highly intelligent offspring able to colonise the new system.
+Five hundred years ago, "The Great Designer," an Earth dictator, converted the asteroid Eros into a generation starship, spinning along its axis for gravity, and sent it on its journey.
+Because of the enormous distance involved and the relatively slow speed that it could attain, it would be the descendants of the original passengers who would arrive.
+To preserve order over the centuries, the passengers were split into two distinct groups, with each group genetically engineered for low intelligence in a different way and given the hierarchical, self-sufficient and order-loving Aztec culture.
+The Observers were similarly programmed and given a monastic culture to watch over the ship and the Aztecs.
+On Arrival Day, the two Aztec groups would be allowed to breed together, which would remove the artificial recessive traits and produce highly intelligent offspring able to colonize the new system.

 When he is shown the control center of the ship, however, Chimal realises there is a major problem.
-The Observers, too rigid in their thinking to understand the planetary observations, have over-ridden the flight plan and passed Proxima Centauri.
+The Observers, too rigid in their thinking to understand the planetary observations, have overridden the flight plan and passed Proxima Centauri.
 On attempting to explain their mistake to them, he is denounced and hunted as a heretic.
 After pursuit through the ship, he initiates the Arrival program that breaks the barrier between the two Aztec communities and releases them from the valley section of the ship, and the Observers have no choice but to accept that Arrival Day has come.
-The book ends with the ship due to arrive at Centauri in decades, and Chimal anticipating the day when he will, soon, have equals to talk to.
+The book ends with the ship due to arrive at Centauri in decades, and Chimal anticipates the day that he will soon have equals to talk to.